mlgupta/keyper-web/content/home/faq.md

 | frank     | keyper      |
 | grace     | keyper      |

-In addition, you can test following containers running SSH using above user ids after you add your SSH public key to the web-console:
+Besides, you can test the following containers running SSH using the above user ids after you add your SSH public key to the web-console:

 | Server                 | SSH Port    |
 | -----------------------| ----------- |